LeonYFH/Current_Weather/README.md

 # Leon's Weather
-## The first practicable weather site by using the weather API
+### The first practicable weather site by pulling data form the Open Weather API
 > Leon Heng, May 12, 2018
 ## Description
 An app whcih allows user to get information: